saltstack/salt-get-started/fundamentals/install.md

 key to the Salt master, where it eagerly waits to be accepted.
 Salt minion keys must be accepted before systems can receive commands from the Salt master.

-At the command prompt, `cd` into the `vagrant-demo-master` folder and run the following command to log in to your Salt master:
+At the command prompt, `cd` into the `vagrant-demo-master` directory and run the following command to log in to your Salt master:

 ``` bash